krispijn/pycorder/README.md

 is launched.
 The intented use case is to be able to have a recording running as soon as you power up your studio.
 This way performances are always captured and you don't have to worry whether a recorder is running or not.

-The output of the recorder will be a datetime named .wav recording and, if the "Mark" button was pressed at least once, a text file with timestaps.
+The recorder will output:
+1. a datetime-named .wav recording and,
+2. a text file with timestamps, if the "Mark" button was pressed at least once.

 ## Workflow
 The application should work as follows: